My Design Determination

 iPhone in Landscape Option A: Pure Viewfinder

-Landscape Option B: The Guided Transition (The "Rotate" State) Alternatively, a "Guided" landscape view can be implement .
+Landscape Option B: The Guided Transition (The "Rotate" State) As an alternative option a "Guided" landscape view can be implement .
 In this mode, the screen shows a custom image or current node, stylized by a CSS filter—such as a blur, tint, or saturation shift.
 This can be overlay with a headline, and a clear visual prompt like "Rotate to View Tour."
-This ensures the user always knows exactly how to get the best interactive experience while maintaining a high-end, branded aesthetic.
+This prompts the user to get the full interactive experience by rotating the device.

 iPhone in Guided Transition